 There are special ticket offers for community groups to come and join us at the Reading on Thames Festival, to help us celebrate our culture, heritage and waterways!
 On Thursday 6 September In Place of War presents GRRRL, a bespoke, electronic collaboration at Reading Town Hall and on Saturday 15 September run away to the Circus with Cirque Bijou at Caversham Court Gardens.
 Continue reading Reading on Thames Festival – free tickets for community groups

 Reading Borough Council is consulting on proposals which may change the way some services are delivered locally.
 Due to the significant financial pressures being faced by the Council, a range of services will be market tested to see if they can be delivered more economically by third party provider(s).
 If you would like to take part in the consultation, the consultation documents are available online at: https://consult.reading.gov.uk and the deadline for responses is 31 August 2018.
 Continue reading Have your say: Proposal to change the way services are delivered by RBC

 The “Get Online Reading” project to help the town’s people use the internet has been steadily expanding and is now available at two new venues.
 Residents of Dee Park now have the chance to go to a monthly drop-in session to help them with technology and the Get Online project has also started working with Reading Deaf Centre.
 Continue reading New computer support sessions for Reading residents

-The Physical Disability and Sensory Needs Partnership Network (PDSN) is hosting Reading’s second Disability Awareness Day on Wednesday 8 August 2018 at the Weller Centre.
-The event will celebrate the diversity of Reading residents and visitors who may have a physical disability, sensory need or neurological condition.
-The day will include lots of fun and participatory sessions for everyone, including children, other family members and carers.
-Continue reading Save the date: Reading’s second Disability Awareness Day
+A Disability Awareness Day for Reading took place on Wednesday 8 August 2018 at the Weller Centre in Caversham.
+Themed around culture, wellbeing and leisure, the event celebrated the diversity of Reading residents and visitors who may have a physical disability, sensory need or neurological condition.
+An estimated 120 members of the public attended the event at the accessible community centre on Amersham Road.
+Continue reading Reading’s second annual Disability Awareness Day